Australian BioResources

 B6.129S7-Rag1 < tm1mom > /JAusb

-• Origin – Imported from The Jackson Laboratory in 2015 and 2020.
+• Origin – Imported from The Jackson Laboratory in 2015.
+Last refreshed in 2024 on Astro Free mice.

 • Common name/s – Rag 1 KO